alexispurslane/kokoro-audiobook-reliable/README.md

 - **Fast and high quality** text to speech conversion, thanks to Kokoro-82M
 - **Easy-to-use cross-platform GUI with native look-and-feel** for converting text files to high-quality speech
+- **Multilingual support** with voices in 9 languages including American English, British English, Japanese, Mandarin Chinese, Spanish, French, Hindi, Italian, and Brazilian Portuguese
-- **28 different voice options with the ability to control voice speed and play voice samples** including American, British, and other accents for both male and female voices
+- **51 different voice options with quality grades** to help you choose the best voice for your needs, with the ability to control voice speed and play voice samples
 - **Progress tracking** with real-time status updates, a propotional progress bar, and estimated time remaining
 - **Support for MP3 output with specified bitrate** so that when you get a final WAV file, you can easily convert it to something smaller and more efficient
 - **Advanced text processing** with automatic sentence splitting and long sentence handling